Why Learn to Read a Natal Chart

 - Identify your Big Three (Sun, Moon, Ascendant)

-- For deeper analysis—consult a professional astrologer
+- For in-depth analysis—consult a professional astrologer